Sendouc/sendou.ink/BEFORE_MERGE.md

 - [ ] db.users, db.tournaments etc.
 - [ ] current timestamp string not number
 - [ ] all files below db to have .server
+- [ ] db calls to use function not const